imgix/imgix-php/README.md

 // http://demos.imgix.net/bridge.png?h=100&w=100
 ```

-Currently, HTTPS support is available _by default_.
-However, if you need HTTP support, simply call `setUseHttps` on the builder:
+HTTPS support is available _by default_.
+However, if you need HTTP support, call `setUseHttps` on the builder:

 ```php
 use Imgix\UrlBuilder;